 \section{Introduction}

 The Planck scale defines the meeting point of gravity and quantum mechanics.
-The probe of the Planck-scale physics also contribute to the discovery of extra dimensions of space-time and the Grand Unification Theory.
-However, comparing with the Planck energy $10^{16}$ TeV, the largest terrestrial accelerator, the Large Hadron Collider, which could detect physics at collision energy $10^1$ TeV, is too low to probe the Planck-scale physics.
-There is a very, very long distance between the Planck scale and our current experiment technique.
-So, other new physical mechanisms should be proposed for probing the Planck-scale physics.
-The particles collision around a black hole may provide such a possible approach.
+The probe of the Planck-scale physics also contributes to the discovery of extra dimensions of space-time and the Grand Unification Theory.
+However, compared with the Planck energy of $10^{16}$ TeV, the largest terrestrial accelerator, the Large Hadron Collider, which can detect physics at collision energies of order $10^1$ TeV, is too low to probe Planck-scale physics.
+There is a very, very large gap between the Planck scale and our current experimental techniques.
+So some other new physics mechanisms should be proposed for probing Planck-scale physics.
+The collision of particles around a black hole may provide a possible detection.